 Internal Gutter Sealing Project

 The Metalguard team replaced 9,700 linear feet of internal gutter on this project.
 See below for the a deep dive into the crucial details to keep an internal gutter from leaking.
 This building is 1,450 ft long.
+We have been in the business of repairing pre-engineered metal buildings since 1996.
+That’s all we do, pre-engineered metal building repairs.
+One of the most challenging tasks is replacing metal building gutters, which are essential for effective drainage.
+We have a documented the installation procedure for replacing internal gutters to explain why they leak and demonstrate a couple of recent projects.

-Internal Gutter Project
+Internal Gutter Sealing

 Internal gutters at a parapet wall

 This photo shows the installation of a metal gutter at a parapet wall.
 The steel panels adjacent to the wall are replaced to complete a waterproof seal.
+The team carefully installs the new internal gutters to stop the roof from leaking.
+This photo shows the completed internal gutter installation.
+This gutter will extend the life of the metal building.

 The roof panels have a “profile” to give the panels strength.
 The profile includes high ribs.
 The most common reason internal gutters leak is due to water “splashing”.
 When the water hits the internal gutter, it splashes, just like a waterfall landing on rocks.
 When enough of the drops get in it starts to drip.
 With a heavy rain it may overflow the gutter and the water flow gets heavier.

-Below are some pictures we have taken as to what the inside if the high ribs of the panels have looked like
+Here are some pictures we have taken as to what the inside if the high ribs of the panels have looked like